 The engineering spectrum is every bit technical and how brilliantly you can produce the desired output at work.
 However, while most engineers think that it's okay not to talk much and create an impact with their skills.
 But they may not realize that Written communication cannot be completely off the table!

-It is a major hindrance that needs nurturing!
+It is a significant hindrance that needs nurturing!
 It's not always easy to get everyone on board with everything!
-So during interviews and industry events, and work meetings, remember that you're part of an interdependent team - so try to make yourself heard more often and be a serious contributor towards solutions rather than letting any problems without answers linger in the background.
+So during interviews, industry events, and work meetings, remember that you're part of an interdependent team - so try to make yourself heard more often and be a serious contributor towards solutions rather than letting any problems without answers linger in the background.

-Let's explore the benefits of having asynchronous communication through written communication, of why your team might want to use:-
+Let's explore the benefits of having asynchronous communication through written communication of why your team might want to use:-